 The Province is responsible to regulate buildings and construction.
 It gives local government the ability to administer and enforce provincial building requirements, including the BC Building Code.

-The Town has enacted its own 1119 Building and Plumbing Bylaw to regulate construction and provide for the administration of building regulations.
+The Town has enacted bylaws -- 1119 Building and Plumbing Bylaw, as well as 1940 Building Fire Sprinkler System Bylaw to regulate construction and provide for the administration of building regulations.

 To learn more about BC’s building regulatory system, the Province has produced this useful Guide.
 The Guide is for anyone who would like a simple explanation of how buildings get built, including why building construction is regulated, what is the BC Building Code, and what do Building Officials Do.

 The BC Building Code is based on the National Building Code, which is developed by the National Research Council of Canada.
 The BC Building Code is provincial regulation that governs how new construction, building alterations, repairs and demolitions are completed.
 This Code establishes minimum requirements for safety, health, accessibility, fire and structural protection of buildings and energy and water efficiency.
 It applies throughout the province except for some federal lands and the City of Vancouver.